Alessio-Lovato-Unipd/locobot_ws/src/locobot_control/README.md

 ### StateMachine Class

 The `StateMachine` class is a ROS 2 node that controls the different states of the robot behavior.
 It uses a state machine to manage the robot's actions, such as navigating to a goal, interacting with objects, and handling errors.
 The state machine is designed to be used by another node to control the robot's behavior via the provided services.
-It inherits from the `LocobotControl` class to control the robot's arm, gripper, and base.

 #### Parameters